 Additional work the DEI team has involved itself in includes inviting the public to participate in Bystander Intervention Training, racial equity training for city leaders, expanding cultural celebrations and observances, and the Reframe Initiative, which “produces public art and civic memory projects that center community voices with the aim of creating a more just and equitable Santa Monica.”

-On the upside, Parsons says “There is deep community commitment to this work.”
-But even that has its challenges, as she says community activists’ collective patience is tried as things change incrementally or only seem to focus on one community at a time.
+On the upside, Parson says “There is deep community commitment to this work.”
+But even that has its challenges, as she says community activists’ collective patience is tested as things change incrementally or only seem to focus on one community at a time.
 “We need to make sure we’re being inclusive; that we aren’t leaving one community in the dust while we focus on another.
 We really want everybody to come together.”

 What’s Next?
 Parson says they want to invest in even deeper equity and evaluation training for staff, better assess the impact of their programs, and create a program of micro (~$500) and macro (~$5,000) grants to assist community members.
 But, she warns, “Equity touches everything we do, but ‘do everything’ is not a very feasible plan.”
 Therefore, the team will focus on three areas: